On the Bezos Divorce as a Sudden Money® Event

 High Net Worth Doesn’t Equal Financial Well-Being

-This is a big financial transition, and that opens new possibilities, expectations, responsibilities and a mixed bag of positive and negative emotions.
+This is a big financial transition, and that opens new possibilities, expectations, responsibilities, and a mixed bag of positive and negative emotions.
 There are stages to transitions that have somewhat predictable challenges and that require the ability to deal skillfully with uncertainties inherent to transitions.
-It’s important that she takes time to think, explore and identify the new meaning and purpose of her life and money.
+She must take time to think, explore and identify the new meaning and purpose of her life and money.
 She could use the money wisely and responsibly to better the world and make a big impact.

 When she has a new relationship, this wealth can create interesting dynamics that she and Jeff never had.
 She needs to be aware of that and communicate, setting the right expectations and agreements in advance.
 This also affects her relationship with her children.
 One easy trap for a divorced woman is to ally with her kids and use the money to get closer with them (through gifting, etc).
 She may also want to protect her children’s interests in estate planning, in case Jeff remarries and/or has new kids.